shlimaka/Set-up-Gitea-Database-and-Dron-by-one-clik/README.md

-# Set-up-Gitea-Database-and-Dron-by-one-click
+# Set up Gitea Database and Dron by one click
 Ansible playbook which installing Gitea, Database and Drone

 **Discription**

-File /play_gitea_mysql.yaml is an ansible playbook which:
+File /play_gitea_mysql.yaml is an ansible playbook which will:
-1) Installs Gitea
+1) Install Gitea
-2) Enables HTTPS for Gitea
+2) Enable HTTPS for Gitea
-3) Installs and configurs Mysql server
+3) Install and configurs Mysql server

-File /play_drone.yaml is an ansible playbook which:
+File /play_drone.yaml is an ansible playbook which will:
-1) Installs and run Drone
+1) Install and run Drone
-2) Enables HTTPS for Drone
+2) Enable HTTPS for Drone
-3) Installs Drone Docker Runner
+3) Install Drone Docker Runner

 **Ansible dependency:**

-To make playbook works you have to install modules dependency on the your control node.
+To make playbook work you have to install modules dependency on the your control node.
 1) MySQLdb (Python 2.x)
 2) PyMySQL (Python 2.7 and Python 3.x) or
 3) mysql (command line binary)